-- 1. Warrior wear may be worn during the week.
-This includes any warrior wear item purchased through the school store, online store, or team apparel.
-Jerseys are allowed at the discretion of the Athletic Director and coach. - 2.
-Students are to wear shirts with a crew neck, a fold down collar or with a neckline that remains modest as the approved dress code shirt - a.
+- 1. Students are to wear shirts with a crew neck, a fold down collar or with a neckline that remains modest as the approved dress code shirt Monday Thursday. - a.
 Manufacturer's logos are allowed, provided they are smaller than a standard 3"x5" index card - b.
-Non-LHWL sweaters and 1⁄4 zips may be worn over dress code approved shirts or warrior wear in the event the item needs to be removed. - i.
-Non-LHWL sweatshirts, zip and non-zip hoodies, jerseys, tank tops, and thermal underwear are not allowed. - c.
+Non-LHWL sweaters and 1⁄4 zips should be worn over dress code approved shirts or warrior wear in the event the item needs to be removed. - i.
+Tops with a hood, t-shirts, jerseys, tank tops, and thermal underwear are not allowed. - c.
 Winter coats and jackets, including letterman jackets, should be left in a student's locker during the school day.
-Lightweight vests are allowed to be worn during the school day over an approved dress code shirt or warrior wear shirt. - 3.
+Lightweight vests are allowed to be worn during the school day over an approved dress code shirt or warrior wear shirt. - 2.
 Shirts will be worn as intended - a.
 Shirts that are straight cut on the bottom may be worn untucked - b.
 Shirts that have tails or have been cut must be tucked in - c.
 Shirts should cover the entire torso, even when raising hand - d.
-Shirts must naturally fall at least 2 inches below the belt line.
-If a shirt has the potential of riding above the beltline at any point during the day an undershirt must be worn so skin isn't showing. - e.
-All buttons, except for the top 2 buttons, must be buttoned - f.
-Material that is sheer, clinging or immodest (e.g. cut too low) is not permitted.
+Shirts must naturally fall at least 2 inches below the beltline.
+If a shirt has the potential of riding above the beltline at any point during the day, an undershirt must be worn so skin isn't showing. - e.
+All buttons, except for the top 2 buttons, must be buttoned. - f.
+Material that is sheer, clinging, or immodest (e.g., cut too low) is not permitted.
 Bareback tops and bare midriffs are not permitted. - g.
 Sleeveless tops/dresses must cover the shoulder.
-Straps must be at least 2" wide. - 4.
-Lutheran Westland school apparel (Warrior Wear) featuring the school logo and/or name is permitted as follows: School approved warrior wear may be worn during the week including windbreakers but not winter jackets
+Straps must be at least 2" wide. - Lutheran Westland school apparel (Warrior Wear) featuring the school logo and/or name is permitted as follows: - a.
+LW LS & SS T-Shirts, sweatshirts (hooded and non-hooded), and 1⁄2 zip jackets may be worn over dress code approved shirts Monday Friday.